-The changes in net investment income were primarily due to a weaker investment environment from 2014 to 2015 and again from 2015 to 2016.
-Contributions increased in 2015 due to an increase in the employer contribution rate, and decreased in 2016 due to a lower payroll base (fewer members).
-The fluctuation in benefit payments was primarily due to the issuance of a 13th Check in 2015 and 2016, as provided by City ordinance.
+The changes in net investment income were primarily due to a weaker investment environment from 2015 to 2016 and a very strong investment environment from 2016 to 2017.
+Contributions decreased in 2016 due to a lower payroll base (fewer members) and increased in 2017 due to an increase in the employer contribution rate.
+The fluctuation in benefit payments was primarily due to a decline in the amount of the 13th Check distribution in 2016 as compared to 2015, and no 13th Check distribution in 2017.